Prepare for a Successful Field Trip

 For additional information on university related travel please visit UCSB Risk Management Webpage.

-Travel Abroad
+International Travel

 If you travel internationally for fieldwork, the recommended steps listed in Planning a Field Research Trip still apply.
 There are additional factors/requirements that should be considered:

-- First Time Abroad?
+• First time abroad?
 Take the available online training – UC Abroad:

-- American Cargoservice, Inc. provides Freight Forwarding and Customs Brokerage services to the University of California system.
+• American Cargoservice, Inc. provides Freight Forwarding and Customs Brokerage services to the University of California system.

-- Instructions on how to fill out Toxic Substance Control Act (TSCA) Import Certification Form can be found here.
+• Instructions on how to fill out Toxic Substance Control Act (TSCA) Import Certification Form can be found here.

-- If you need emergency travel assistance while abroad, contact Chubb-AXA Global Travel Assistance (AXA):
+• If you need emergency travel assistance while abroad, contact Chubb-AXA Global Travel Assistance (AXA):

 Available Campus Resources